-Chapter Ten: Knowing What We Need 211

 Maslow's hierarchy of needs

 Needs as qualities

 Three perspectives on what we all need: health, trust, and justice

 Good Emotional Hygiene:

 Part Three: Tools for Transformation

-Chapter Eleven: Strategies: The Practical Disciplines
+Chapter Eleven: Strategies: The Practical Disciplines 225

 Appreciating Discipline

 The Five Practical Disciplines

 Summary

 Chapter Twelve: Case Examples: Some applications of Creative Conflict Resolution

 The Bike Race

+Abortion

+A Consideration of Creative Conflict Resolution and Nonviolence

+What is Evil?

+What does it mean for a strategy to work?
+What are we using to gauge effectiveness?272

+What characterizes nonviolence generally and nonviolent resistance particularly?274

+So, could organized nonviolent action against the Nazis be seen to have been effective?
+274

+Mark's apology at Anytown

 Epilogue

 Appendix

+Handouts on the 10 Disciplines

 Index